Brian Wray

 Brian Wray was a veteran Canadian musician and musical arranger.
 He had been a member of three major Canadian bands, Natural Gas in the late 1960s, Motherlode and Truck in the early 1970s.
 He also worked with Lisa Hartt, Freedom North, Moe Koffman, David Johannesson and other artists.
 In later years he moved more towards the jazz genre.

 Background

-Born Brian Francis Wray, coming from Montreal, he was an organ & piano player.
+Born Brian Francis Wray, coming from Montreal, he was an organ and piano player.
 He was once a member of the group Five of a Kind which also had a pre-Mashmakhan Brian Edwards in their line up.
 While he was a member of Natural Gas, he arranged the track "Eleanor Rigby", and arranged the band's hit "All Powerful Man".
 He had played piano and handled the horn arrangements on Freedom North's self-titled album that was released in 1970.
 He also played keyboards in Canadian singer, Lisa Hartt's first band.

 Like former Truck members, Larry Ernewein and Sandy MacKay (When the band was called Sound Spectrum), Wray's later in life preference was playing jazz.